altmane01/Coursera-Getting-and-Cleaning-Data/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-You should create one R script called run_analysis.R that does the following.
+The student created one R script called run_analysis.R that does the following.

     Step 1: Merges the training and the test sets to create one data set.
     Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.